How Does Junk Removal Work?

 +1 more

-Keeping items you don’t need or use costs money, and 1 in 5 Americans are paying rent for a self-storage unit, according to a survey by StorageCafe.
-Junk removal services can be a great way to clear out your home and get rid of unwanted items once and for all.
-These companies offer a range of services to fit your needs and budget, like full-service junk removal and self-service dumpster rentals.
+Keeping items you don’t need or use costs money, especially if you store items in a self-storage unit.
+Hiring a junk removal service can be a great way to clear out your home and get rid of unwanted items.
+These companies offer a range of services to fit your needs and budget, like full-service junk removal or self-service dumpster rentals.

-Jump to insightObtain at least three on-site quotes from different companies before hiring.
-Ask if the company offers any discounts.
+Jump to insightGet at least three on-site quotes from different companies before hiring, and ask if the company offers any discounts.

 Jump to insightWhat is junk removal?

-Junk removal is a specialty service for both residential and commercial customers.
-A junk removal company can haul your unwanted items off for you and sort through them to see what can be recycled, donated or taken to the landfill.
+Junk removal is a specialty service for residential and commercial customers.
+A junk removal company can haul away your unwanted items and sort through them to see what can be recycled, donated or taken to a landfill.

-Junk removal companies sometimes offer other services, like dumpster rentals or cleanups.
-You can schedule a free estimate, during which the company will assess your needs and let you know about any services that fit those needs.
-These may include the following:
+Junk removal companies often offer a range of services, such as dumpster rentals or cleanups.
+You can typically get a free estimate online or by phone, during which a company will assess your needs and let you know about any services that fit those needs.

-- Cleanup services: Junk removal companies can help you clean up after a major home renovation and remove construction debris.
-They may also offer cleanup services after an emergency or disaster (e.g., fire or flood damage).
+Junk removal companies can help you clean up after a major home renovation and remove construction debris.
+They may also offer cleanup services after an emergency or disaster, such as a fire or flood.

-- Donation pickup: If you have several items that you want to donate to charity, a junk removal company may be able to deliver those for you and give you a tax deduction receipt.
-(Make sure you know what kind of donations are accepted for any given organization.)
+If you have several items that you want to donate to charity, a junk removal company may be able to deliver those items for you and give you a tax deduction receipt.
+Before hiring a company, make sure you know what kind of donations are accepted for any organizations you’re interested in donating to.

-What items will a junk removal company handle?
+What items will a junk removal company take?

 Junk removal companies will take almost any item off your hands as long as it's not a hazardous chemical.
-You can generally find a list of accepted items on the company’s website.
+You can generally find a list of accepted items on a company’s website.

 - Clothing